Media

 Our Mission

-To amplify the voices of single parent families in their unique role as sole carers and breadwinners and together challenge stigma, poverty and inequality to achieve change.
+Our mission is to amplify the voices of single parent families in their unique role as sole carers and providers and together challenge stigma, poverty and inequality to achieve change.

 The OPFS descriptor